What’s In Your Water?

 Potential water contaminants not regulated by the EPA

 Hard water has a high mineral content.
-This will create scale on faucets, glass and water appliaces, like dishwaters and waters heaters, shortening their worklife
+This will create scale on faucets, glass and water appliances, like dishwashers and water heaters, shortening their worklife.

 Chlorine is a common disinfectant used by water utilities to remove bacterial contaminants.
 It can be unpleasant and potentially unsafe to consume and a skin irritant.

-Iron, manganese, lead, copper, nikel, chromium and other metals occur in drinking water naturally and through polution.
-These can bioaccumulate, leadin to detraimental health impacts.
+Iron, manganese, lead, copper, nickel, chromium and other metals occur in drinking water naturally and through pollution.
+These can bioaccumulate, leading to detrimental health impacts.

 H2S